Facilities & Policies

 Socrates Sculpture Park, located at 32-01 Vernon Boulevard, spans five acres (about the size of one New York City block) on the East River waterfront in Long Island City, Queens.
 The beach at Hallets Cove, is also under the Park’s purview and is accessible via the beach gate at 31-10 Vernon Boulevard.

 ENTRANCES / EXITS

-You can enter/exit the Park at either the main gate at the intersection of Vernon Boulevard and Broadway or the North Gate on Vernon Boulevard between 31st Drive and 31st Avenue.
+You can access the Park at either the Main Gate, located at the intersection of Vernon Boulevard and Broadway, or the North Gate on Vernon Boulevard between 31st Drive and 31st Avenue.
 The gates are opened every morning at 9AM and closed every evening at sundown (with the exception of certain programs or events).
 Admission is FREE and no tickets are required for access.
 Visitors are welcome to enter and exit the Park at their leisure during our open hours.

 The Park has a flat grassy lawn with decorative plantings around the outer edges.
 A grove of trees populates the south-western edge of the landscape.
 The Park also cultivates several herb beds – please ask for assistance from a grounds crew member if you are interested in harvesting herbs.
 For more information about Socrates’ horticultural practices click here

 There is no parking at Socrates with the exception of one handicap-accessible space outside the main gate.
-Street parking is available in the surrounding neighborhood.
+Free street parking is available in the surrounding neighborhood.

 Off Limits Areas